 By learning your body’s signals, you can challenge yourself in a healthy way to reach new goals.
 These goals might not have visible results, but each time you reach them, you will feel a greater sense of accomplishment, giving you the motivation to keep pushing on.
 If you’re inspired by a friend’s workout, adapt their workout to fit your needs.

-In these moments, allow yourself the space to get outside and connect with yourself through movement.
-Be in the moment and do what feels right.
+When you’re having a hard time, allow yourself the time and space to get outside and connect with yourself through moving.
+Be in the moment and do what feels right in the moment.
 Feel the sun on your face and the grass under your feet.
-If you feel like doing an intense exercise to help get the stress out, do it.
-If you feel like you need to do something more relaxing, try stretching.
+If you feel like doing something intense to get your stress out, do it.
+If you need something more relaxing, try stretching or walking.

-The great thing about implementing exercise in your process of recovery is that you can manipulate it so that it works for you.
-Giving yourself permission to be free and move is a gift you deserve.
-You will find that your mood often improves after exercise and the need to make impulsive decisions decreases.
-Allow yourself the space to do what feels right.
-You deserve the benefits you’ll receive.
+The great thing about implementing fitness in your recovery process is that you can do what works best for you at any given time.
+Give yourself permission to not compare yourself to others and to feel free in how you move.
+You will find that your mood improves and the urge to make impulsive decisions decreases.

-Sober Life is here to help you find tools you can use in your recovery.
-One great tool is moving with intent.
-Everything you do in your recovery should be done because it will bring positive change to your life.
+Sober Life is here to help you find the best tools to help you with your recovery.
+Moving with intent is an extremely helpful one.
+This and every other approach you take toward your recovery should aim to bring positive change into your life.
 If you are struggling and don’t know where to turn, look no further than Sober Life.
 Call us today at (619) 304-3014.
-We can’t wait to hear from you!
+We look forward to hearing from you.